297th Infantry Division (Wehrmacht): Barbarossa, Stalingrad and capitulation

 The 297th Infantry Division attacked through Ukraine as part of Army Group South to meet its objective in conquering Kiev.
 The division first aided in the capture of Zhytomyr in July, followed by Uman the following month before taking out Kiev in September.
-It then proceeded to go through a war-torn Kharkov and into Rostov before the year ended.
+It then went through a war-torn Kharkov and into Rostov before the year ended.
 During the take-over of Ukraine, the division served as part of the 6th Army's XLIV Army Corps, under General of the Infantry Koch.

 The division survived the hazards of the Soviet winter offensive, being moved around the 6th Army in January as the Wehrmacht prepared to continue their assault on the Soviet Union, helping to re-take Kharkov in May.
 The division's commander, Lieutenant General Max Pfeffer, anticipating a long upcoming struggle, joked to a Captain under his command over the latter's reluctance to accept a transfer offer to France, saying "just be happy that you're getting a break.
 The war will last long enough and be terrible enough for you to get a good taste of it."
-On June 10, the division began crossing the Seversky Donets River by assault boat, constructing a bridge for other units, including the 14th Panzer Division.
-The division continued to make inroads around the black sea to take down the industrial city of Stalingrad, serving in IV corps under General of the Engineers Erwin Jaenecke.
+On 10 June the division began crossing the Seversky Donets River by assault boat, constructing a bridge for other units, including the 14th Panzer Division.
+The division continued to make inroads around the Black Sea to attack the industrial city of Stalingrad, serving in IV corps under General of the Engineers Erwin Jaenecke.

 During the Battle of Stalingrad, some units within the division were seen to construct caves which would later be transformed into a field hospital and an equipment storage room.
 The division fought in the ruined city until Field Marshal Friedrich Paulus' surrender in January 1943, with the 297th division's and IV Army Corps mutual commander, General Pfeffer, following suit into Soviet captivity on the 16th.
 With the airfield lost to the Red Army, the division was so badly-beaten it could hardly be considered a proper fighting force.
 Pfeffer's successor as division commander, Major General Moritz von Drebber, finally surrendered to the Red Army a mere nine days later.
 A photograph of Drebber and several other Axis commanders was taken; one of the men photographed was Dr. Otto Renoldi, the chief surgeon for the 6th Army.
 A chaplain for the division was executed by a Soviet officer when he bent over to treat a wounded man.